 On-Demand Education Marketplace (ODEM) will be represented at this prestigious international gathering of leaders in blockchain and cryptocurrency.
-ODEM’s Chief Integrator, Johanna Maaghul, Chief Technology Mentor, Dr. Adel ElMessiry, Chief Token Officer, Bill Bayrd, and I will be in attendance.
+ODEM’s Chief Integrator, Johanna Maaghul, Chief Technology Mentor, Chief Token Officer and I will be in attendance.
 Summit organizers say they expect more than 5,000 people.

 As the date nears, we're looking forward to elaborating on how blockchain technology is transforming higher education.
 Notable speakers at the Summit include software security pioneer, John McAfee, member of the European Parliament, Eva Kaili, and founding director of the Bitcoin Foundation, Jon Matonis.